Morozh/Morozh.github.io/README.md

 # Rusfolio (Ruslan Akopyan Personal Portfolio)

-A portfolio suite using Pug and Sass.
+A portfolio layout using Pug and Sass.

 ## Install